mkashirin/ztcli/README.md

-# ZTRS
+# ZTCLI

-ZTRS (ZeroTier in Rust) is a minimal CLI that combines ZeroTier Central and ZeroTierOne Service essential functionality.
+ZTCLI (ZeroTier CLI) is a minimal CLI that combines ZeroTier Central and ZeroTierOne Service essential functionality.
 This tool allows for seamless LAN gaming and ZeroTier-hosted free plan network manipulation.